CMSgov/design-system/COMPONENT_MATURITY.md

 ### Storybook
 Component has stories to cover all defined props.

-#### About
-[Storybook (external link)](https://storybook.js.org/ "Storybook JS") is an open-source tool for building components in isolation that is public to all Design System users.

 #### When to define as 'Not applicable'?
 Should not be used.

 #### How to test?
+[Storybook (external link)](https://storybook.js.org/ "Storybook JS") is an open-source tool for building components in isolation that is public to all Design System users.

 Manually interact with the Storybook stories and make sure that all defined props are in some way tested by our storybook story and that the meaningful ones can be changed.
 Specifically,
 - Event handlers have visible output through Actions or logging
 - Visual and content props can be changed, as long as the prop can be easily changed with standard Storybook controls